braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > . . . . .
 > ````
 >
-> ①containes the brain atlas to be visualized.
+> ① containes the brain atlas to be visualized.
 >
-> ②contains the evanescent handles for the spehres. ③ draws the spheres and creates the handles.
+> ② contains the evanescent handles for the spehres. ③ draws the spheres and creates the handles.
 >
-> ④determines whether the shperes are shown.
+> ④ determines whether the shperes are shown.
 When it is set to `FALSE`, ⑤ sets all spheres already drawn to invisible.
 When it is set to `TRUE`, ⑥ triggers the update of the sphere dictionary containing the elements corresponding to each sphere.
 >
-> ⑦provides the dictionary with all sphere elements, which is only executed if ⑧ the brain atlas is set.
+> ⑦ provides the dictionary with all sphere elements, which is only executed if ⑧ the brain atlas is set.
 >
-> ⑨creates the sphere elements if they do not already exist.
+> ⑨ creates the sphere elements if they do not already exist.
 Each sphere element is a `SettingsSphere` with all properties necessary to set the sphere.
 >
-> ⑩setups the sphere objects by calling the property `SETUP` on each of them.
+> ⑩ setups the sphere objects by calling the property `SETUP` on each of them.
 >
-> ⑪uses `PanelPropIDictTable` to provide a table where the sphere settings can be managed.
+> ⑪ uses `PanelPropIDictTable` to provide a table where the sphere settings can be managed.
 >
-> ⑫memorizes the sphere handles.
+> ⑫ memorizes the sphere handles.
 >
-> ⑬sets the sphere elements `SettingsSphere` by triggering the `postset` of `SPHS`.
+> ⑬ sets the sphere elements `SettingsSphere` by triggering the `postset` of `SPHS`.
 >
-> ⑭deletes the sphere handles when the figure panel is deleted.
+> ⑭ deletes the sphere handles when the figure panel is deleted.
 >